The Gold Scales Site Portal

 In other guru lines related to Babaji are Shibendu Lahiri in India and Swami Satyeswarananda Giri in the United States.
 I have commented on output by these two here and there.

-In the West, kriya dissemination was formerly much dominated by Self-Realization Fellowship, SRF, which was termed a sect by a former main SRF editor, Tara Mata.
-I will compare sides to Satyananda's kriya as it is presented in some of the books published by the Yoga Publications Trust, and Yogananda's kriya.
-Now there are differences and nuances in how Yogananda's kriya is performed also, depending on what line of disciples is into it.
+I compare sides to Satyananda's kriya as it is presented in some of the books published by the Yoga Publications Trust, and Yogananda's kriya.
+Now, there are differences and nuances in how Yogananda's kriya is performed also, depending on what line of disciples is into it.

 However, they obey their long gone leader selectively and not gently enough for all monastics either.
 Around 2002 one third of the SRF monastics left the SRF premises, for example.
 Some of them have had severe adaptation problems afterward.